-Justification: The City currently does not have a GIS.
-A variety of key datasets and GIS files exist, but without GIS, staff cannot open or utilize the data as it is intended and still relies on paper maps and records.
-GIS is the industry standard for asset management, planning and decision making that utilizes geospatial data for informed decision making and analysis.
+Justification: The City currently has very limited capability with GIS.
+A variety of key datasets and GIS files exist, but the majority of staff still rely on paper maps and records GIS is the industry standard for asset management, planning and decision making that utilizes geospatial data for informed decision making and analysis.
 Phase 1 will include the initial identification of existing datasets, implementation of storage, software and licensing, training for staff on basic use, and the definition of priorities for future phases.
 Staff will primarily rely on services available through the City Engineer, County and State for technical support but will budget for additional services to provide customized datasets that require additional capabilities.
 Once in place, GIS files for zoning, tree inventory, roads/PASER ratings, subdivision and development as-built plans, utilities, public safety, and environmental information, can all be accessed from a desktop, and can be layered to improve decision making.
 Maps can be generated and saved as .pdf files to share on the website or by other electronic means.
 Implementation of a public access interface to GIS files is suggested for Phase 3 in 2021-2022.
 This will correspond with the completion of the City of Mason Masterplan/Zoning/CIP update - improving access to information for developers, residents, businesses and property owners.